 Time is of the essence for many applications

 The accurate and secure time provided by Netnod is crucial for Sweden’s critical services such as telecommunication.
 Also, millions of devices connected to the Internet - from computers and smartphones to IoT devices like surveillance cameras - use Netnod’s NTP and Precision Time Protocol (PTP) services to synchronize their time.
 GNSS is an important component of the system which helps deliver accurate and robust time, the heartbeat of a modern society.

-- What is spoofing and how to ensure GPS security
+- Insight article: What is spoofing and how to ensure GPS security

-- GPS Spoofing: is your GPS receiver attack proof?
+- Insight article: GPS Spoofing: is your GPS receiver attack proof?